pathable/meteor-galaxy-auto-scaling/README.md

  time to time, it's probably a good idea to use a very short period, like every 2 minutes then you will be always monitoring your containers.

-  If you need help configuring your CI check [our configurations examples](./CI.MD).
+  If you need help configuring your CI check [our configurations examples](./CI.md).
 Please open an issue if you are having a hard time then we can improve the documentation.
-If you have already configured your CI please open a Pull Request including the instructions here.
+If you have already configured your CI please open a Pull Request including the instructions in the
+    configuration examples.

 First you need to install `mgas` (meteor-galaxy-auto-scaling) using yarn or npm:
 ```